View ISA Costa Rica in a larger map

 What is San José Like?

 San José, with a population of approximately 1.5 million people, is the "hub" of Costa Rica in every sense of the word.
-It is the cultural, economic and social center of the country where one can experience the hustle and bustle of daily life for more than half of Costa Rica's citizens.
+It is the cultural, economic and social center of the country where one can experience the hustle and bustle of daily life for nearly a third of the country's population.
 San José is also a very cosmopolitan city, with a large international population, many international organizations, corporations and NGO's, and numerous opportunities to taste cuisine from all over the world with a Costa Rican twist.

 San José, or Chepe, as locals adoringly call it, has experienced high growth rates in the past century, turning it into a true Latin American metropolis.
-Although not the most aesthetically pleasing city, and suffering from traffic woes and less than stellar architectural preservation, there is an indescribable charm about the city that is discovered by visitors upon meeting friendly locals or "ticos" at a local café and witnessing historical gems like the National Theater and the National Cathedral.
+Although the city may not be viewed as aesthetically pleasing in the traditional sense of the term, and suffering from traffic woes as well as less than stellar architectural preservation, there is an indescribable charm about the city that is discovered by visitors upon meeting friendly locals or "ticos" at a local café and witnessing historical gems like the National Theater and the National Cathedral.

 San José features a vibrant urban center, with a pleasant pedestrian-only boulevard taking you by a variety of restaurants, shops, and some of the city's best attractions.
 At night you can feel the pulsing hearbeat of the city in the festive beats emanating from the many salsa clubs that can be found all over the city.
 Fanning out from downtown, you will encounter quieter neighborhoods, a variety of tranquil parks, and pockets of activity like the San Pedro Mall and El Pueblo.
 Not far from the city center, you will be able to experience quiet neighboring towns, including the pristine colonial capital, Cartago.
 From San José's two bus terminals (the Pacific Terminal and the Caribbean Terminal), you are able to easily travel anywhere in the country and experience the natural wonders of Costa Rica.